Kristiina Lahdenranta (Herold)

 At Stanford, Robin works with Prof. Kathleen Eisenhardt at the Department of Management Science and Engineering on institutional entrepreneurial strategies and properties of technological shifts that shape field wide collective actions and industry emergence.
 He is also engaged in a research project during his postdoctoral stage at Stanford studying in real-time, using a field-level ethnography approach, the unfolding and emergence of electric vehicle business ecosystems in two local economic-regional ecosystem settings, Finland and California.
 Robin’s research has been published in Research Policy and Organization Studies.

-Current position: Assistant Professor in Strategic Management at Aalto University, Department of Industrial Engineering and Management.
+Current Position: Associate Professor of Strategic Management, Department of Industrial Engineering and Management, Aalto University

 Christine D. Isakson